 The Pharmacy Department provides 24-hour service, including both distributive and clinical patient care services.
 On the main campus, inpatient pharmacy services are provided out of the central pharmacy and five satellite pharmacies: pediatric intensive care unit (PICU), neonatal intensive care unit (NICU), operating room (OR), emergency department (ED), and outpatient infusion.

-Pharmacists participate as members of several key multidisciplinary teams, including these:
+Pharmacists participate as members of several key multidisciplinary teams, including:

 - Nutrition Support

 The Pharmacy Department plays an active role in managing investigational drugs studies.
 Two full-time pharmacists and a pharmacy technician are devoted to the management of investigational drugs and protocols.
-Currently, the Investigational Drug Service (IDS) pharmacy is handling more than 100 studies in various stages of development.
-The pharmacy department also supports a home-care pharmacy and three retail pharmacies.
+Currently, the Investigational Drug Service (IDS) pharmacy is handling more than 140 studies in various stages of development.
+The pharmacy department also supports a home-care pharmacy, a specialty pharmacy and three retail pharmacies.

 Elective rotations are designed to suit the individual needs and interests of the resident and exist for all subspecialty areas of practice.
 The residents will also be members of the Pharmacy and Therapeutics (P&T) Committee, and will have the opportunity to participate on several other medication-related hospital committees.
 Teaching experiences, including both didactic and clinical instruction, are gained through interaction with medical and pharmacy students, pediatric residents and hospital staff.

-Licensure: Obtaining Missouri licensure is required before beginning the residency.
+Licensure: Obtaining Missouri Pharmacist licensure is required within 90-days of beginning the residency.

 Distribution: The staffing requirement for the PGY1 residency is 224 hours.
 Residents will not be pulled from rotations to fill in for others.
 Extra shifts may be available for the residents to pick-up at pharmacist's salary.